tomjoht/tomjoht.github.io/_posts/2019/2/2019-02-6-tips-for-being-a-rock-star-technical-writer-in-the-workplace.md

 ## Tip #1: Record your meetings with engineers

 With developer doc projects, engineers can quickly jump into excessive jargon and assumptions about my technical knowledge and familiarity with the code.
-But when I record our meetings, I can go back over what they say numerous times, and slowly piece it together.
+This can be like a firehose of information that is too overwhelming to comprehend fully at the time (at least not the extent that I can write documentation).
+But when I *record* our meetings, I can go back over what they say numerous times, and slowly piece it together.
 Most online meeting tools (e.g, Chime) have a record function, and in-person meeting tools like Evernote also provide recording capabilities built-in to the editor.

 If I have to delay a project for a while, having the recording to listen to allows me to refresh my memory perfectly even after weeks of focusing on other projects.
 Almost no one objects to being recorded, and when I produce documentation that recalls all the details at a perfectly granular level, SMEs are really impressed.